danielpmchugh/danielpmchugh/README.md

 ## 🎯 About Me

-I'm an enterprise software engineer with **25+ years** building **mission-critical financial technology** and **cloud-native distributed systems**.
-My professional work focuses on **C# and .NET enterprise applications**, with deep expertise in Azure cloud architecture, resilience patterns, event-driven systems, CQRS, and leading engineering teams to deliver secure, scalable solutions.
+I'm a software engineer with **25+ years** building **mission-critical financial technology** and **cloud-native distributed systems**.
+My professional work focuses on **C# and .NET applications**, with deep expertise in Azure cloud architecture, resilience patterns, event-driven systems, CQRS, and leading engineering teams to deliver secure, scalable solutions.

-**This GitHub is my playground** 🎮 — where I explore emerging technologies, experiment with new ideas, and dive into domains outside my day-to-day enterprise work, from blockchain to AI agents to game development.
+**This GitHub is my playground** 🎮 — where I explore emerging technologies, experiment with new ideas, and dive into domains outside my day-to-day work, from blockchain to AI agents to game development.

 ---